Website Feedback Button

 • Disease or predation;

-• The inadequacy of existing regulatory mechanisms;
+• The inadequacy of existing regulatory mechanisms; or

 • Other natural or manmade factors affecting its continued existence.

 Alaska's primary advantage has been the state's remoteness and isolation.
 Alaska was still a sparsely populated Russian territory when many wildlife species elsewhere were hunted to extinction or lost due to industrial and agricultural development and a lack of knowledge about habitat requirements.
-Thanks to advances in science and increased awareness Alaskans have avoided many mistakes of the past.
+Thanks to advances in science and increased awareness, Alaskans have avoided many mistakes of the past.

 The listing of a species as endangered makes it illegal to "take" (harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, collect, or attempt to do these things) that species.
 Federal agencies may be allowed limited take of species through interagency consultations with NMFS or USFWS.
 Non-federal individuals, agencies, or organizations may be granted limited take through special permits with conservation plans.
 Adverse effects on listed species must be minimized, and in some cases conservation efforts are required to offset the take.